They’ve built it and now the ships are coming.

-I’d assumed that after investing $7-billion Hong Kong dollars (over $1-billion U.S). to build a state-of-the-art terminal on the site of the former Kai Tak airport.
+Criticism had been mounting about the decision to invest $7-billion Hong Kong dollars (over $1-billion U.S). to build a state-of-the-art terminal on the site of the former Kai Tak airport.
 When it opened, most cruise ships continued to prefer the docks at Ocean Terminal, near the Star Ferry port in downtown Kowloon.

 Kai Tak was the first view of Asia for millions of tourists over the years—and it boasted one of the most stunning airplane landings anyone ever encountered.
 Descending quickly over Kowloon, planes threaded between the sea and cliffs of high rise apartment blocks to a landing that was actually much safer than it looked out the window of a speeding jet.
 Still, there was always relief when the wheels finally touched down.

 That’s history now, of course, as Hong Kong’s sprawling new international airport at Chek Lap Kok replaced Kai Tak a decade ago and let developers start building skyscrapers along the Kowloon shore that used to be the airport’s glide path.